 Issues and Requirements Description 7 Accuracy of Cost Estimates Cost estimates need to be as accurate as the data and present knowledge allows, consistently prepared and decisions made about timing of implementation, drivers for the project and level of accuracy the estimate is prepared to.
 8 Correctness of Spreadsheet Templates The templates prepared for use need to be correct and fit for purpose.
 9 Assumptions and Uncertainties Assumptions and uncertainties need to be explicitly stated on the estimates.
-10 Changes Made After Submission to Financial Model If Council makes decisions on expenditure after they have been submitted into the financial model, the implications of the decisions must be reflected in the financial information and other relevant places in the AMP - eg. Levels of service and performance measures, improvement plans etc. 11 Improvement Plan Adequate Improvements identified, costed, planned and financially provided for in financial forecasts.
+10 Changes Made After Submission to Financial Model submitted into the financial model, the implications of the decisions 11 Improvement Plan Adequate Improvements identified, costed, planned and financially provided for in financial forecasts.